cafasdon/azurebillreport/README.md

    - Or download `azure_billing_generator.html` and open in any browser

 2. **Upload Your Data**
-   - Drag and drop your Azure billing Excel file (.xls or .xlsx)
+   - Drag and drop your Azure billing file (.xls, .xlsx, or .csv)
    - System automatically detects Pay-as-you-go or Reserved Instances billing type
    - Download sample files to see expected formats for both billing types